-These attractive villiages have two pubs, a community shop, a hotel and Italian restaurant and an Indian restaurant and are being heavily targeted by developers.
+These attractive villages have two pubs, a community shop, a hotel and Italian restaurant and an Indian restaurant and are being heavily targeted by developers.
 At the 2011 census there were 341 dwellings in East Hanney.
-Since 2007 the following applications have been submitted:

 For a list of major applications in the ´The Hanneys´: